2Tiny2Scale/ScaleTail/services/fossflow/README.md

 # FossFLOW with Tailscale Sidecar Configuration

-This Docker Compose configuration sets up [FossFLOW](https://github.com/stan-smith/FossFLOW) with Tailscale as a sidecar container, enabling secure access to your self-hosted, visual workflow builder over your private Tailscale network.
-With this setup, your FossFLOW instance stays protected and accessible only from authorized devices on your Tailnet.
+This Docker Compose configuration sets up [FossFLOW](https://github.com/stan-smith/FossFLOW) with Tailscale as a sidecar container, enabling secure access to your visual workflow designer over your private Tailscale network.
+With this setup, FossFLOW remains fully self-hosted and is only accessible from authorized devices within your Tailnet.

 ## FossFLOW

-FossFLOW is a free and open-source, drag-and-drop workflow automation platform.
-Inspired by tools like n8n and Node-RED, it lets you visually create, edit, and execute automation pipelines with a clean and modern interface.
-FossFLOW is built with speed and usability in mind and is ideal for developers, makers, and self-hosters looking to automate tasks with full control and privacy.
+FossFLOW is a free and open-source flow **visualization** tool.
+Unlike automation platforms like n8n or Node-RED, FossFLOW is focused purely on building and displaying visual representations of workflows—**not executing them**.
+It’s ideal for planning complex automations, designing data pipelines, or documenting logic in a clear, drag-and-drop interface.

 ## Key Features

-* **Visual Workflow Builder** – Design automations with a modern drag-and-drop UI.
+* **Flow Visualizer** – Build directed graphs and flows using an intuitive UI.
-* **Local-First Execution** – All workflows run locally, no external cloud involved.
+* **No Execution** – FossFLOW is for visualization only, not for running workflows.
-* **Modular Node System** – Integrate with APIs, databases, and file systems.
+* **Node-Based Editor** – Easily represent logic, data sources, APIs, and more.
-* **Persistent Storage** – Workflows and states are saved and restored automatically.
+* **Export & Share** – Save flows as JSON and share them with others.
-* **Open Source & Lightweight** – Easy to deploy and extend.
+* **No Telemetry** – Fully local with zero tracking or analytics.
-* **Private by Default with Tailscale** – Keep your automations secure and off the public web.
+* **Secure with Tailscale** – Only accessible from your private Tailscale network.

 ## Configuration Overview

-In this setup, the `tailscale-fossflow` container runs the Tailscale client and establishes a secure tunnel.
-The `fossflow` container uses `network_mode: service:tailscale-fossflow` so that all its traffic routes through the Tailscale interface.
-This ensures that your FossFLOW instance is only reachable from devices connected to your Tailscale network—no public IP exposure, no complex firewall rules.
+This setup includes a `tailscale-fossflow` container running the Tailscale client to establish a secure connection.
+The `fossflow` container uses `network_mode: service:tailscale-fossflow`, ensuring all traffic routes through Tailscale.
+This keeps your flow diagrams accessible only to authenticated devices within your Tailnet, with no exposure to the public internet.